 Moving on this transit line which is at approximately 255° will first bring you to the red and white buoy, marking the start of the entrance channel.
 There is a local chart of the present buoyage produced by Robert Holden for the Sandwich Sailing and Motorboat Club which can be found via the link below; if you "right click" on that and "Open in a new window" you should be able to follow the chart and our text at the same time.

 From the Fairway Buoy you should be able to see a four-legged scaffold tower(No.2) with a northerly Cardinal topmark.
 Leave this well to port as nowadays it marks the old channel which has moved northwards; you should follow the advice given by the compiler of the chart (Robert Holden) and establish the central channel depth and then follow that; try not to straight line nav between the buoys as the corners are not for cutting!!
 Lay a course about 280T from the Fairway Buoy and you will be able to see the new buoyage before you get to the old NCM and then the Nos 3 & 4 buoys beyond it.
 Once past the No4 buoy don't turn immediately or you'll end up on the putty; gently ease round to port and make for the Nos 5 & 6 buoys.
 The old tripod marker that used to be the No 6 marker has been destroyed but the remains can still be seen and it needs to be left to port as you make for the new No 6 buoy.
 It's then just a case of following the buoyage/withies in.
-We are told that the Shellness Spit has moved significantly over the winter of 2012/13; a further survey is due in April and we hope to be able to include that with these notes when it is available.
+We are told that the Shellness Spit has moved significantly over the winter of 2012/13; a further survey is due in April and we hope to be able to include that with these notes when it is available (That 2013 chart is now the one in the link).
 You will note that they have already added a new buoy between the No16 NCM and the No 18 withy, this is because of the movement of the Spit and, until they have rebuoyed the channel, favour the starboard side as the port withies are now in shallow water.
 As you turn back towards the South having passed the No18 & 19 pair (again favouring the starboard side) you will have to give the No 21 mark a wide berth, switching to the port side halfway there (now you see why you need your echo sounder)